Square and SumUp offer similar products to small businesses, but as I’ve tested and reviewed them in the UK, I’ve seen crucial distinctions.

 SumUp Solo includes a small stand so it sits nicely on a flat surface.

-SumUp Terminal is a step up from Solo, since it has a receipt printer and scanner built in, plus POS, online payment and business account functions.
-You can therefore use it not just for in-person payments, but also to invoice clients remotely, transfer funds from your SumUp Business Account and check sales.
+SumUp Terminal is a step up with its receipt printer and scanner built in, plus POS, online payment and business account functions on the touchscreen.
+It’s therefore not just for in-person payments, but also invoicing clients, transfer funds from your SumUp Business Account and check sales.

-Though we think the touchscreen is good quality, its plastic casing feels a bit cheaper than Square's devices.
-Still, SumUp Terminal works with mobile networks, unlike Square's below terminals.
+Though we think the touchscreen is good quality, its plastic casing feels a bit cheaper than Square’s devices.
+But it works with mobile networks, unlike Square’s terminals below.

 Photo: Mobile Transaction